SteveClement/2015-01-13-sc-presa-GGC-6_BullShit/README.md

-This will need XeLaTeX with --shell-escape and the minted LaTeX syntax highlighting package.
+This will need XeLaTeX with --shell-escape and the minted LaTeX syntax highlighting package as well ass the beamer package.